 Unrelated to these images from Greece, here a quick line to tell you that my next profile on this site will be of the Swiss artist Miriam Cahn.
-Expect this in the fall.
+Expect this later this year.

 Earlier this year I travelled to Baroda, India to find out how the Indian painter Bhupen Khakhar had found his characteristic language.

 I had seen his paintings, drawings and watercolours in the Berlin leg of his Tate retrospective at the Deutsche Bank Kunsthalle in January.

 Night, 1996, oil on canvas, 205.7 x 127 cm, Kiran Nadar Museum of Art New Delhi

 Like this painting, Night (1996), most of his work was drawn from his everyday life in India.
 He had transformed what he witnessed on the streets of India into a means of high artistic expression.
 His confident aesthetic language seemed rooted in Western tradition yet these paintings were unmistakably the product of an Indian.
 This intrigued me.